Nathan Hochman: Los Angeles Ethics Commission

 Hochman was appointed by Los Angeles City Attorney Carmen Trutanich to serve on the Los Angeles City Ethics Commission and was confirmed unanimously by the Los Angeles City Council.
 His term ran from August 2011 to June 2016.
 The Los Angeles City Ethics Commission is responsible for administering city and state law with regards to political campaigns, lobbying, contracting, and governmental ethics.
 As an Ethics Commissioner, Hochman spearheaded a proposal to provide cash incentives to boost voter turnout in special elections in the City of Los Angeles.
 In 2014, he served as the president of the commission.

 Los Angeles County District Attorney

 Hochman was sworn into District Attorney on December 3, 2024 by actor and former California governor Arnold Schwarzenegger.
 Immediately upon taking office, he revoked several of Gascón's policies which had restricted prosecutors from pursuing the death penalty, requesting sentencing enhancements, and filing charges for misdemeanors such as drug possession and public intoxication.

+In July 2026, Hochman filed charges against LAPD officer Daniel Flores alleging that he violated the California Invasion of Privacy Act.
+Flores recorded LAPD officers making racist, homophobic and sexist comments and filed an internal affairs complaint.

+Menendez brothers case

 In a high profile decision made after his election, Hochman opposed a habeas corpus petition for Erik and Lyle Menendez requesting a new trial for the murder of their parents on the basis of claims that their father had sexually abused Erik, and also opposed resentencing of the brothers stating that they had not disavowed the false statements made about the crimes, thus withdrawing Gascón's original filing.

+Rob and Michele Reiner case

+On December 16, 2025, Hochman charged Nick Reiner with two counts of first-degree murder with a special circumstance of multiple murders involving his parents, Rob Reiner and Michele Singer Reiner.

+Celeste Rivas Hernandez case

+On April 20, 2026, Hochman charged pop singer David Anthony Burke, professionally known as D4vd, (Note: Pronounced "David".) with first-degree murder, continuous sexual abuse of a child under the age of 14, and unlawful mutilation of human remains, following Burke's arrest on April 16 on suspicion of murdering 14-year-old Celeste Rivas Hernandez after her remains were found in Burke's impounded Tesla in September 2025.
+The case includes special circumstances of murder of a witness, murder for financial gain, and lying in wait.